Service

 • The deal is large enough (50+ units, institutional-grade) that the institutional buyer pool is meaningfully bigger than the direct-buyer pool.

 We're realistic.
 We offer a fair price for a clean, fast, certain transaction.
 We don't try to be the highest number on the page, and we'll tell you straight if we think a broker listing would serve you better.
+If a broker is already representing your property, we work clean through them: full commission, fast LOI, no retrades.
+See our broker page for the details.

 Tell Jose about your property